sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 - Haryana state accounts for a large portion of total sales with ₹61K.

-- Sales fluctuate across different months, suggesting seasonal demand patterns.
+- Sales fluctuate across different months, indicating variability in performance.

 - Soumya is the top-performing sales representative, contributing a significant share of total sales.